-In line with its values, the Group's first priority in the workplace is to protect the health and wellbeing of all its workforce and bring about continuous improvement in the prevention of occupational disease and injuries.
+The Group's success is dependent on a safe and healthy workforce and achieving this is the Group's top priority.
 The Group takes a proactive, preventative approach towards health and safety, and believes that all fatalities, injuries and occupational diseases are preventable.

-The Group requires an effective safety management system at each asset to assure the integrity of its plants, equipment, structures, processes and proactive systems, as well as the monitoring and review of critical controls.
 The Group's operations have developed, implemented and maintained health and safety management systems and programmes which meet international standards and applicable regulatory requirements.
 These are tailored to the specific needs of the Group's operations and activities.
 Performance is regularly monitored by tracking injuries, lost days, fatalities, near-miss events and various other indicators.
 This information is used as the basis for continuous improvement programmes, training and improvement of the integrity and safety of workplaces, as well as mobile or stationary equipment.